actions/setup-python/docs/advanced-usage.md

   - The only downside to this is that set up will take a little longer since the exact version will have to be downloaded if the exact version is not already installed on the runner due to more recent versions.
   - MSI installers are used on Windows for this, so runs will take a little longer to set up vs MacOS and Linux.

-You should specify **only a major and minor version** if you are okay with the most recent patch version being used:
+You can specify **only a major and minor version** if you are okay with the most recent patch version being used:

   ```yaml
 steps: